argenos/zotero-mdnotes/docs/docs/advanced/placeholders.md

 ## Wildcards

-A `%(wildcard)` uses the same logic as the placeholder, but only includes the content of a Zotero item without any formatting.
+A `%(wildcard)` uses the same logic as the placeholder, but only includes the content of a Zotero field without any formatting.
 Keep in mind that any fields not included in a Zotero item will not be deleted from your file.